chrisherb/trnr-ui/README.md

 # trnr-ui

-A zero-config, easy-to-use React library focused on components for audio applications.
+A web based editor to create UI designs for audio applications.

-Currently under development.

 ## How to build